genki-kusano/point_cloud_data/README.md

 # Detailed explanations
 ... will be added later (Nov 16, 2018)
-You can create 4 types of point cloud data from {--lattice, --matern, --circle_svm, --torus} as `sh compute_pd.sh --data --lattice`
+You can create 4 types of point cloud data from {--lattice, --matern, --circle_svm, --torus} as<br>
+`sh compute_pd.sh --data --lattice`

-lattice and mater are simulaton datasets used in Section 6.2 and 6.3 of https://arxiv.org/abs/1803.08269 circle_svm is a simulation dataset used in Section 4.2 of http://jmlr.org/papers/v18/17-317.html for torus, please see about_torus.pdf
+lattice and mater are simulaton datasets used in Section 6.2 and 6.3 of https://arxiv.org/abs/1803.08269<br>
+circle_svm is a simulation dataset used in Section 4.2 of http://jmlr.org/papers/v18/17-317.html<br>
+for torus, please see about_torus.pdf